CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

  If a central management system is to be used for the administration of the server, analogous considerations should be made for this access channel, as for the remote administration.
 In addition, it is important that the central management system itself be configured and administered accordingly.
 ** secure authentication **

 In principle, IT systems should ensure that all users who want to access them have to authenticate themselves.
-Only in this way can unauthorized persons prevent access to the services offered by the system or to the data stored on the system.
+This is the only way to prevent unauthorized persons from gaining access to the services offered by the system or to the data stored on the system.

 As a rule, servers are administered via a network connection.
 The information needed for network-based authentication must be transmitted over a LAN or WAN.
 Therefore, it is imperative that this information can not be read or changed.

 It must also be ensured that an attacker can not log in by replaying recorded credentials.
-Therefore, the credentials that are exchanged for authentication between the server and client must be encrypted and additionally dynamized, for example with challenge-response methods.
+Therefore, the credentials that are exchanged for authentication between server and client must be encrypted and additionally dynamized, for example with challenge-response methods.

 After the authentication has been successfully completed, the system must ensure that users only have access to those services and data for which they have appropriate permissions.